Linda M. Northrop

 The Linda M. Northrop Software Architecture Award is given to an individual or team that has used software architecture to significantly improve practices, outcomes, or both in an organization or in the software-development community.

-The winner of the 2018 award is Eoin Woods of Endava!
-He will receive the award and present at SATURN 2018.
+The winner of the 2018 award is Eoin Woods of Endava.
+He received the award and presented Software Architecture as Systems Dissolve at SATURN 2018.

 The winner of the 2017 award was Ruth Malan of Bredemeyer Consulting.
 See her 2017 SATURN Conference presentation on Visual Architecting.